alejandroromon/SolarTrain/README.md

 # :rocket: Features

 * Web to find trains for the route Paris - London - Paris
+* Payment with Stripe implemented

 ### :rocket::rocket: Future Features

-* Implementing Stripe for payments.
+* Improve Stripe checkout.
 * Fixing responsive breakpoints.
 * Adding animations and transitions to the design.
 * Creating a carrousel to the cards to show future results.